 MRP Students can elect to perform a second year of research as a continuation of the Medical Research Pathway, or they can apply to join either the M.D./M.S. program or the MSTP (M.D./Ph.D.) program.
 In the M.D./M.S. pathway, students apply formally to the Graduate School of Biomedical Sciences and are appointed in specific accredited programs.
 They fulfill the course, qualifier examination, and thesis requirements of that program for graduation with a M.S. degree.
 The M.D./M.S. pathway was established in 2008.

 The student who fulfills all MRP requirements will graduate with Medical Research Pathway acknowledgement upon graduation.

 Timeline for Participation

 - First year October – Informational meeting on Medical Research Pathway and enrollment in the Medical Research Pathway workshop by completion of enrollment questionnaire

 - First year October-June – Medical Research Pathway Workshop – weekly meeting by FOC members on their research and research within their departments

 - Pre-match meetings with the director to prepare MRP student to identify a mentor

 - Second year June-December – Final match with mentors based on availability of funding

 - Twelve months of hypotheses-driven prospective research in laboratory-based program beginning in January.
-Fundamentals in Clinical Investigations Course beginning in July/August.
-Completion of exit questionnaire on completion of research year.
+Formally audit the Fundamentals in Clinical Investigations Course beginning in July/August.

 - Upon completion of their 12 months of research, student return to medical school curriculum, perform a second year of MRP research, or enter the M.D./M.S. or M.D./Ph.D. pathway